-Gabby Beckford knows how to apply for scholarships to study abroad.
+Gabby Beckford knows how to win a scholarship to study abroad.

-She won $41,027 worth of them to cover tuition as well as travel and living expenses for a two-semester program in Dubai.
+She won $41,027 worth of them to cover tuition, as well as travel and living expenses, for a two-semester program in Dubai, United Arab Emirates.

-“Studying abroad really showed me how limitless opportunities are for students,” says Gabby, a senior math major who writes about her travels on Packs Light.
+“Studying abroad really showed me how limitless opportunities are for students,” Beckford, a senior math major, told Student Loan Hero.

-5 tips to win scholarships to study abroad
+5 tips to win a scholarship to study abroad

-Gabby got the travel bug in January 2016.
-After wondering how to get a scholarship to study abroad, she spent two weeks straight applying for scholarships.
-They’d pay for her nine-month trip to the United Arab Emirates.
+The Virginia native got the travel bug in January 2016.
+After wondering how to get a scholarship to study abroad, she spent two weeks straight applying for scholarships — they’d go on to pay for her nine-month trip to the U.A.E.

 1. Search in obvious (and obscure) places